guikaiwen/qubit_efficient_QSP/README.md

 2. We also provide a detailed implementation walkthrough in `QSP_detailed_implementation.ipynb`.
 We recommend first-time readers start with the walk-through in `QSP_method_call_demo.ipynb`.

-3. We compare our implementation performance for dense quantum states against the existing Qiskit's `.initialize` function and the Braket's unitary operation in `dense_state_comparisons.ipynb`.
+3. We compare our implementation performance for dense quantum states against the existing Qiskit's `.initialize` function and the Braket's unitary operation in `performance_benchmark/dense_state_comparisons.ipynb`.

 <img width="756" alt="Screenshot 2023-11-08 at 4 11 17 PM" src="https://github.com/guikaiwen/qubit_efficient_QSP/assets/24789128/8dfcc84d-40c8-42d2-9f36-d9dbbd931f71">

-4. We provide some performance testings and complexity analysis of sparse state preparation for Braket in braket_sparse_state_cost_benchmark.ipynb` and for Qiskit in `qiskit_sparse_state_gate_count.ipynb`.
+4. We provide some performance testings and complexity analysis of sparse state preparation for Braket in `performance_benchmark/braket_sparse_state_cost_benchmark.ipynb` and for Qiskit in `performance_benchmarkqiskit_sparse_state_gate_count.ipynb`.

 -------------------------------
 ## Prerequisites